 Under Hamilton and since the start of the 2005-06 season, the Seminoles are the third winningest overall program in the ACC with 282 wins and are one of only four teams that have won at least 60 percent of its games.
-Florida State is one of only four teams in the ACC that averages at least 21 wins or more per season and is one of only three teams that has won at least 20 games in a season nine times in the last 12 years.
+Florida State is one of only four teams in the ACC that averages more than 21 wins per season and is one of only three teams that has won at least 20 games in a season 10 times in the last 13 years.

 In 2012, Hamilton led the Seminoles to a school-record fourth consecutive NCAA Tournament appearance, to a school record-tying 12-4 record in ACC play, to a third consecutive third place finish in the ACC standings, to two wins each over Duke and North Carolina (two of the top four winningest programs in college basketball history), to wins over an ACC-leading six nationally ranked teams and to victories over each of the four Tobacco Road teams in the ACC (Duke, North Carolina, NC State and Wake Forest) for the first time in school history.
 While finishing the season in the NCAA Tournament for the fourth consecutive season, the Seminoles were ranked No. 10 in the final Associated Press poll and No. 15 in the final ESPN/USA Today poll.